By Zac Swarthout, Entrepreneur Fund Business Developer

 Protecting the future of your business is crucial during your shoulder seasons, and not chasing revenues/profits at the expense of your guests or your employees’ experiences will benefit your bottom line in the long term.
 Start making your plan and setting your goals now for how you will succeed year around.

-If you are a seasonal business owners facing unique opportunities or challenges to grow your business we can help.
-Contact us to connect with an EF team member who will partner with you to design a plan to reach your goals.
+If you are a seasonal business owner facing unique opportunities or challenges to grow your business, we can help.
+Contact us to connect with an Entrepreneur Fund team member who will partner with you to design a plan to reach your goals.

-ABOUT THE AUTHOR – Zac Swarthout is an EF Business Developer based out of Brainerd, MN.
+ABOUT THE AUTHOR – Zac Swarthout is a Business Developer at the Entrepreneur Fund based out of Brainerd, MN.
 He was the owner of Ernie’s on Gull Lake from 2011 – 2015 and Life Cycle in Brainerd and Nisswa from 2015-2020.